guilhermeborgesbastos/live-resume/README.md

 4. If you haven't installed NPM in your machine then go to [this link](https://www.npmjs.com/get-npm) in order to install NPM.

-## How to install and Execute locally
+## Installing and Executing locally

 1. Fork this repository, by clicking the `Fork` button at the top-right on this page.
 [![Learn how to fork GitHub projects](/markdown/fork.png)](https://guides.github.com/activities/forking/)